OnePlusZero/youtube_audio_in_text/README.md

 Youtube -> to txt

 This project was created to transcribe YouTube videos into text.
-Its quite interesting because its built with Flask and FlaskWebGui.Also it can run as local and web servers like desktop application
+Its quite interesting because its built with Flask and FlaskWebGui.
+Also it can run as local and web servers like desktop application

 for correct work need ffmpeg